Contentful alternatives in 2026: A guide for enterprise teams

 If your team version-controls everything, including content architecture, Sanity fits naturally into that workflow.
 Content models are defined in JavaScript or TypeScript, so schema changes go through pull requests, not a GUI.

-Real-time collaborative editing is native, with multiple authors working simultaneously without conflict.
-There are no content-type limits at any tier.
+Real-time collaborative editing is native, with multiple authors working simultaneously without conflict and no content-type limits at any tier.

 Pros

-- Schema-as-code content modelling, version-controlled alongside application code
+• Schema-as-code content modeling, version-controlled alongside application code

-- Free plan includes 20 user seats; open-source Studio is a fully customisable React application
+• Free plan includes 20 user seats; open-source Studio is a fully customizable React application

 Cons